verhas/jamal/README.md

 ### `options`<a name="options">
 since 1.0.3 (core)

 The options macro can be used to alter the behavior of Jamal.
 The options can be listed `|` separated as an argument to the macro.
 The macro does not check the options name.
 It stores the options, and it can be queried by any other built-in macro.
 This way any extension can define and use any options it likes.

 The scope of the options is local the same way as the scope of user defined macros.
 Technically the options are stored in a user defined macro having the name <tt>`options</tt>, and it is possible to export this macro to higher layers.
-(Note that the name starts with a backtick.)
+(Note that the name starts with a backtick and thus cannot be redefined using the `define` macro.)

 ```jam
 {@define macro(a,b,c)=a is a, b is b{#if :c:, and c is c}}